-About Us
+About

-A Little Bit About Who We Are:
+A Little Bit About the Basically Nomads Brand:

-Why We Went Tiny:
+Why I Went Tiny:

 What We Like About It:

 An unknown biproduct of going tiny is that it forces you to be more intentional with what you bring into your life.
 We’re now minimalist (mostly) and that just kind of happens when you live in a 300 sq ft bus.
-We only have room to bring in things that add value to our lives, and we quickly figure out the things that are just taking up space and collecting dust.
-Oh, and its also pretty amazing that we can take our home with us wherever we go.
+I only have room to bring in things that add value to our lives, and we quickly figure out the things that are just taking up space and collecting dust.
+Oh, and its also pretty amazing that I can take our home with us wherever we go.

 Bus Model: 2001 Bluebird tc3000